-My point is by doing this calculation, I realised that our power needs turned out to be much lower than most RVers out there.
-It’s low enough that getting an energy pack (like a GoalZero’s Yeti 400) becomes an option.
+My point is by doing this calculation, I realised that our power needs for fulltime van living is lower than most RVers out there.
+We don’t have a ceiling fan, a kitchen, or a fridge.
+Our power needs is low enough that getting an energy pack (like a GoalZero’s Yeti 400) becomes an option.

 On solar panel

 If you have a small van with limited roof size, you can’t go wrong with this monocrystalline 100W panel from Grape Solar (we got ours from AMSolar).

 From the research that I did, monocrystalline panels have the highest efficiency per square foot.
 With this solar panel’s small footprint, we could fit 4 on our Sprinter’s roof if we needed to.

 But do we need to?
 The helpful AMSolar guy told us that many RVs with a much bigger battery bank use just the one 100W solar panel.
 So I figured, it it’s good enough to keep a 200Ah system happily charged, it’ll be good enough for our measly 33Ah battery.
 Which brings me to our next point.